Last updated on June 10, 2026

 What Are the Alternate Versions of the Infinity Stones?

-The Soul Stone in Marvel’s Spider-Man has two alternate printings.
+The Soul Stone in Marvel’s Spider-Man and The Mind Stone from Marvel Super Heroes have two alternate printings.
 There’s a textless version available in a cosmic foil treatment that’s exclusive to Collector boosters, and a borderless treatment that shows Thanos as he wields the Soul Stone in the Infinity Gauntlet.

 The Best Infinity Stones